fltk/fltk/README.bundled-libs.txt

   should be added in FLTK as well if they are necessary to build the library.
 A simple "trial and error" should be sufficient to find files that need to be added.
-Added files must be added to FLTK's build files as well, usually to both the Makefile and the CMakeLists.txt to be used in configure/make and in CMake based builds.
+Added files must be added to FLTK's build files as well, usually to both `Makefile' and `CMakeLists.txt' to be used in configure/make and in CMake based builds, respectively.

 Upgrade order: